 - A key underlying objective of the UP is to simplify existing language and translation requirements for European patents.
 The ultimate intention is that: - There will be no formal translation requirements for the UP in the long run; - 2.
-The EPO's free online machine translation program will be used primarily for translations; and - A full human translation will only need to be provided in case of dispute, at the request of the Court or the request of an alleged infringer. - Language requirements of the grant proceedings before the EPO remain the same. - There will be a transitional period (6 to 12 years) until high quality machine-translation tools are available.
-During the transitional period, a translation of the description and claims will be required: - 1.
+The EPO's free online machine translation program will be used primarily for translations; and - 3.
+A full human translation will only need to be provided in case of dispute, at the request of the Court or the request of an alleged infringer. - · Language requirements of the grant proceedings - before the EPO remain the same. - There is a transitional period (6 to 12 years) until high quality machine-translation tools are available.
+During the transitional period, a translation of the description and claims is required: - 1.
 Filing in German: English translation; - 2.
-Filing in French: English translation; - Filing in English: translation into any official EU language. - Translation requirements will change after the transitional period. - There is no language regulation for opt-out declarations during the three-month "sunrise period" immediately preceding the entry into force of the UPC.
-It is advisable to use the language of the patent application.
+Filing in French: English translation; - Filing in English: translation into any official EU language. - Translation requirements will change after the transitional period.